michelle-miller/assistant-icp/install.md

 1. After completing the Solution 2 steps, specify values for the Docker image registries.
 (The image registry settings are included in the values.yaml file but are not described in the README file.)

-    When you use the alternative load command that is provided in Solution 2, it mimics the typical load command, except it does not perform the final step, in which the Docker registry is dynamically updated.
-You must specify the image registry information yourself.
+    When you use the load command that is provided in Solution 2, it does not dynamically update the Docker registry You must specify the image registry information yourself.

     See [Image registry details](#registry) for the steps to perform to provide the required registry information.